-Accessible Tools/Applianc es/Software When to use this tool Tools Description How to use this tool Tool Names is being done across the world to make barrier free communication. interpretive information. reading the caption or subtitle.
-Educational Institutions with Captioning services Many social media sites have inbuilt captioning systems like Facebook or Video platforms such as YouTube and Vimeo Speech to Text While teaching any of the NOS's mentioned above, if it is seen that a Persons with Hearing Impairment has difficulty in hearing conversations, audio recorded voices; in that case, he/she can use this tool.
+Accessible Tools/Appliance s/Software When to use this tool Tools Description How to use this tool Tool Names that case he/she can use this tool.
+This would work the best for HI persons and is being done across the world to make barrier free communication. provide additional or interpretive information.
+Impaired) understand the same audio by reading the caption or subtitle.
+Speech to Text While teaching any of the NOS's mentioned above, if it is seen that a Persons with Hearing Impairment has difficulty in hearing conversations, audio recorded voices; in that case, he/she can use this tool.
 This tool is recommended on the basis of literacy level of the Hearing-impaired candidate.
 Convert speech into text.
 This can be used by a person who does not know sign language, which will help in communication with a person with Speech and Hearing Disability (Hearing Impaired).
 Trainer or team member can use this instead of typing.
 The person with hearing or speech impairment should be able to read.
 The accuracy of many accents needs to be taken into consideration.
-Any of the following tools may be used: • Assistive Aid/Service • Closed Capp • Let's Talk • Google Now for Android, • Siri for Apple IOS Assistive Listening Device While teaching any of the NOS's mentioned above, if it is seen that a Person with hearing impairment has difficulty hearing conversations, audio Converser assistive listening device which helps for people with mild to moderate Speech and Hearing Disability (Hearing Used in the meetings, class room and other places where one cannot listen properly.
-FM Any of the following tools may be used: • Personal amplifiers
+Any of the following tools may be used: • Assistive Aid/Service • Closed Capp • Let's Talk • Google Now for Android, • Siri for Apple IOS Assistive Listening Device While teaching any of the NOS's mentioned above, if it is seen that a Person with hearing impairment has difficulty hearing conversations, audio recorded voices, then he/she can use this tool.
+The tool can be recommended for all hearing-impaired persons, depending on affordability of the Person.
+Converser assistive listening device which helps for people with mild to moderate Speech and Hearing Disability (Hearing Impaired) who uses hearing aid.
+Used in the meetings, class room and other places where one cannot listen properly.
+Technology is the tool Cochlear While teaching any of the The instrument Technology is